Connect with others who understand.

 Pegcetacoplan

-Pegcetacoplan (Empaveli) is a more recent therapy, approved by the FDA in 2021.
+Pegcetacoplan (Empaveli) was approved by the FDA in 2021.
 This drug is also given as an infusion under the skin.
 However, you give yourself the infusion rather than going into a doctor’s office.

 Pegcetacoplan blocks a different complement system protein compared to eculizumab and ravulizumab.
 While these latter two drugs only prevent hemolysis within your blood vessels, pegcetacoplan can also block extravascular hemolysis (the destruction of red blood cells in locations outside of your blood vessels, such as your spleen).